 Jillian Grennan (lead), Chris Bail, Ines Black, Ofer Eldar, Sarah Gaither, Sharique Hasan, Rachel Kranton, David Robinson

-The group held a kick-off event featuring Amir Goldberg of Stanford… read more about From Marine Medicine to the Economics of Education, Faculty Build New Collaborations »
+The group held a kick-off event featuring Amir Goldberg of… read more about From Marine Medicine to the Economics of Education, Faculty Build New Collaborations »

 Editor’s Note: This is part of an occasional series of essays by Duke faculty members whose normal fall 2020 class routines were disrupted by the pandemic.
 These essays will examine how faculty adapted.